hakant/hakant.github.io/source/hire-me/index.markdown

 published: false
 ---

-This page covers a list of my professional skills and interests.
+This page covers a list of my skills and interests.
 I'm available for new projects where I can add significant value, meet people and learn new things.

 You can shoot me an [email](mailto:hakantuncer@gmail.com) or a